openrq-team/OpenRQ/README.md

   4. Data is decoded from the encoding packets, resulting in the original data.

 **Note:** *The use of OpenRQ is also recommended in situations where retransmissions are costly, such as when broadcasting data to multiple destinations, or when communication links are one-way.*

+## Documentation

+The Javadoc files for the OpenRQ API are found [here](zemasa.github.io/OpenRQ/docs)